Other Practice Areas

 Dangerous Dogs and New York Code

-Under New York law, owners can often be held responsible for a dog that bites.
-It is a violation of state law for any custodian of a dog to fail to confine or restrain the dog, or to fail to exercise due diligence in handling the dog.
-Furthermore, individual municipalities may enact a curfew where owners must securely confine their dogs between sunset and one hour after sunrise.
+It is a violation of New York state law for any custodian of a dog to fail to confine, restrain, or exercise due diligence in handling the dog.
+Some individual municipalities also enact curfews requiring owners to securely confine their dogs between sunset and one hour after sunrise.
+Local municipalities and controlled areas such as apartment complexes may also enforce unique rules regarding dog ownership and oversight.

-The New York Code also has legal requirements for the identification and management of “dangerous dogs.”
-If a victim files a complaint about an aggressive dog, officials may investigate the complaint and determine whether the dog is dangerous.
-If a dog is found dangerous, depending on the circumstances, it may be:
+New York Code also includes legal requirements for the identification and management of “dangerous dogs.”
+If a victim files a complaint about an aggressive dog, officials may investigate the complaint to determine whether the dog is dangerous.
+If a dog is found dangerous, it may be:

 • Neutered or spayed